-$$\eta_t = (r_t - \mu) D_t^{-1} \square D(0, Q_t)$$ (8)
+$$\eta_t = D_t^{-1}(r_t - \mu) \sim D(0, Q_t)$$ (8)

-wherein Q_t in (5) might be interpreted as a dynamic conditional covariance matrix.
-A dynamic conditional correlation matrix may be obtained only through the standardization in (7).
+In addition, a dynamic conditional correlation matrix may be obtained only through the standardization in (7).
 However, we can also note an inconsistency between the dynamic conditional expectation reported in (5) and the way in which the dynamic conditional correlation matrix is obtained in (7).
 Such inconsistency causes further problems as Q_t is not the conditional covariance of η_t , as shown in (5), and is not the conditional correlation of η_t as it is just positive definite, but need not correspond to a dynamic conditional correlation matrix.

-The last remark can easily be verified by visual inspection of the empirical estimates of Q_t , which are typically not considered in empirical analysis.
-However, by using several datasets, it is straightforward to show that the elements of $|Q_t|$ can be greater larger than 1 (see, for example, McAleer et al. (2008)).
-As a consequence, it might be stated that Q_t is a convenient device for obtaining dynamic conditional correlations but, as it stands, has no proper interpretation as either a dynamic conditional covariance or correlation matrix.
+The last remark can easily be verified by visual inspection of the estimates of Q_t , which are typically not considered in empirical analysis.
+However, by using several datasets, it is straightforward to show that the elements of $|Q_t|$ can be greater than 1 (see, for example, McAleer et al. (2008)).
+As a consequence, it might be stated that the sequence Q_t is a convenient device for obtaining dynamic conditional correlations but, as it stands, has no proper interpretation as either a dynamic conditional covariance or dynamic conditional correlation matrix.

-This leads to the following caveat you should know about DCC.
+This leads to another caveat about DCC.